Matt Tenney, Contributor

 While one component of the shortened life expectancy is due to increased mergers and acquisitions, another component is the increased speed of change in today’s business environment.

-A strong organizational culture drives innovation by creating an environment in which innovation is likely to happen on a consistent basis.
-In this type of culture, employees feel safe to challenge leaders, to challenge the status quo, and to run experiments.
+Culture drives innovation in organizations that thrive by creating an environment in which innovation is a top priority and employees feel valued.
+Innovation is likely to happen on a consistent basis when employees feel comfortable challenging leaders, challenging the status quo, and running experiments.

 In this article, we’re going to explore how organizational culture affects innovation and the key components of an innovation culture.